Personal Email on Company Time?

 It Should Go Without Saying…

-But yep, I have to say it… When it comes to your email activities while on the job, you should not be dilly-dallying on social media or websites using company equipment and connectivity.
-Nor should you send or forward non-business-related emails or texts to friends or co-workers.
+But yep, I have to say it.
+When it comes to personal email activities while on the job, let’s also include social media or websites just for fun; you shouldn’t use company equipment or connectivity for these purposes.

 When on Company Time